DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grouping.md

 .embedded-demo(grouping/local-grouping-custom)

-You can also assign a function that returns a Boolean value depending on the `columnName` parameter value to the `TableGroupRow` plugin's `showColumnWhenGrouped` property to define which columns should remain visible when data is grouped by them.
+You can also assign a Boolean value to the `TableGroupRow` plugin's `showColumnsWhenGrouped` property to define what columns should remain visible when data is grouped by them.

 ```js
   <Grid>